Unraveling the History of Atomic Force Microscopy

 Sang-il Park

-Dr. Park will explore the origins of AFM, tracing it back to its 1985 invention by G. Binnig, C.F.
+In this insightful presentation, Dr. Sang-il Park, founder and CEO of Park Systems, delves into the fascinating history and groundbreaking advancements in Atomic Force Microscopy (AFM).
+Dr. Park traces the origins of AFM back to its 1985 invention by G. Binnig, C.F.
 Quate, and Ch.
-Gerber at Stanford University, where Dr. Park himself studied under Prof. Quate.
-Dr. Park will delve into the groundbreaking innovations he led to commercialize AFM technology, such as the introduction of the flexure-based orthogonal scan system, non-contact mode operation in air, Z-servo optimization, and system automation.
-These breakthroughs not only revolutionized the capabilities of AFM but also set new industry standards in precision and usability, solidifying Park Systems as a leader in the AFM market.
+Gerber at Stanford University, where he studied under the guidance of Prof. Quate.
+He highlights the transformative innovations he spearheaded to commercialize AFM technology, including the development of the flexure-based orthogonal scan system, non-contact mode operation in air, Z-servo optimization, and automation features.
+These innovations revolutionized the field, setting new standards for precision and usability in AFM systems.